jacanales/AWSDemos-ES-WebAPP/README.md

 #Test your movies search app

 Look for the Amazon S3 static website endpoint.
-Go to CloudFormation, select the recently launched template, specificly click on the nested one called **Your Stack Name-Lambda-Random String** and click on the Outputs tab.
+Go to CloudFormation, select the recently launched template, specificly click on the nested one called **YourStackName-Lambda-RandomString** and click on the Outputs tab.
 You'll see WebsiteURL with a link like **http: //search-app-accoundID-.s3-website-eu-west-1.amazonaws.com/**.
 Once opened, a static website like this will appear:

 Cheers!!